bormaxi8080/osint-timeline/DRAFT.md

 **Software Development:**

+httpbin - HTTP Request & Response Service, written in Python + Flask: https://github.com/postmanlabs/httpbin

 ----

 **Linux & DevOps:**

 graftcp - A flexible tool for redirecting a given program's TCP traffic to SOCKS5 or HTTP proxy: https://github.com/hmgle/graftcp

+A 2FA CLI tool for generating 2FA codes using TOTP secrets, with an optional SECURE remote api, and an optional web ui enabling 2FA code generation from any device: https://github.com/cc-d/open2fa

 ----